DIY Antique Style Christmas Tree Candles

 Honestly, this hardly could merit a tutorial but there ya go.

-Our Christmas tree has a little bit of antique style nostalgia now without the fire hazard of real traditional German candles.
+Our Christmas tree has a little bit of antique style nostalgia now without the fire hazard of real traditional German style taper candles.

 So pretty, right?!
 I think I need to do this to other wreaths and trees in our house.
 But there I go Griswolding/Oprah-ing again. 😉